New Groups Opened to our latest Ranthan Kharak trek in Kumaon

 Note: Tungnath temple opens only in summer and closes by Diwali.

-Tungnath Temple is one of the highest Shiva Temple in the world.
+Tungnath Temple is the highest Shiva Temple in the world.
 Picture by the Indiahikes Team

 2. A trail blazing with rhododendrons